Heejoy/Heejoy.github.io/README.md

 ## Purpose

 Learn how to craft a resume template using Markdown and style it with Jekyll.
-This guide provides step-by-step instructions for hosting your resume on GitHub Pages using Jekyll and composing your resume in Markdown with Visual Studio Code.
+This guide provides step-by-step instructions for hosting your resume on GitHub Pages using Jekyll theme.

+Describe the practical steps of how to host and format your resume onto GitHub Pages

+Relate the practical steps to the general principles of current Technical Writing, as explained in Andrew Etter's book [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)

 ## Prerequisites